yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 Even though he is paying for our time, that doesn't mean we should teach him how to develop software, right?
 On the other hand, he is interested in knowing how _his_ software is developed and how it works.
 It's a fair request, isn't it?

+{% quote He is interested in knowing how his software is developed and how it works.
+It's a fair request, isn't it? %}

 I believe there is a _win-win_ solution to this problem.
 Here is how we manage it.
 First of all, we make all his requests formal.
 We ask